jwatch99/oracle-one-learning/README.md

-# oracle-one-learning
+# Oracle One Learning material
-Everything I learned while on the Oracle One course
+Everything I learned while on the Oracle One course.
+Including how to use git and github